GebTandon/ApiStrainer/ReadMe.md

 - Use Fody for Aspect Weaving around Flurl, WebClient and such high level API Call objects.
 - Create another ITokenRepo implementation that uses sliding window concept.
 - The projects have hard references, instead of Nuget package reference among themselves.
-- THe 'TokenGen.ConsoleApp' project is the example of how a client can utilize the services.
+- The 'TokenGen.ConsoleApp' project is the example of how inprocess clients can utilize the service.
+- The 'TokenDispenser.ClientLib.ConsoleApp' project is the example of how out of process clients can utilize the service.
 - The 'TokenDispnser' is the gRPC server that issues tokens and protects the target APIs from rate/ call overloading.
 - The IKeepStats implementation needs some rethinking, so that
   - it can keep separate counts based on whether the event source is ILimitRate or ILimitWindow